Download or view SlideRule.frink in plain text format

 scale === distance1 ln[10] / ln[n1/n0]

-WARNING: The equations below are not quite right.
+WARNING: The equations below are not right and should be fixed.

 For a circular slide rule, the radius probably should be written as an